nathanjnorris/nathanjnorris.github.io/_posts/2025-01-06-plex-serv-arr.md

 My usage of the Github, Terraform Cloud, Cloudflare, SendGrid, and Pushbullet are all within the limits of their free plans.

 ### ROI
 As of the time of writing, a Netflix Premium Plan costs CA$23/mth.
 It should take just over 3 years for this project to break-even, when compared to a single household with a Netflix subscription.
-Theoretcally, that break-even point could occur sooner if more of my users cancel their streaming services and only use the servarr.
+Theoretically, that break-even point could occur sooner if more of my users cancel their streaming services and only use the servarr.

 ## Further work